dirtbags/pcapdb/README.md

 When you're ready, click 'Start'.

 Debugging note: Capture runner errors go into logs/django.log on the capture node.
+For some reason you may get error messages about the capture runner not trying to do anything.
+As root, on the capture node, run supervisorctl restart capture_runner.
+Logs for the actual capture process are supposed to be in /var/pcapdb/log/capture.log, but sometimes show up in /var/log/messages if syslog didn't get configured correctly.

 ### Things that can, and have, gone wrong
  - If your host doesn't have a host name in DNS, you can set an IP in the 'search\_head\_host' variable